 If you see water on the inside of your windows, there’s a strong possibility that the problem is actually occurring around your windows as opposed to through your windows.
 Consider that problems with your drainage gutters as well as issues with your drainpipes can cause water to backtrack and get in through your windows.
 Before you decide to replace the windows, fix your drainage system problems and observe closely for a while to see if the water leakage problem is a thing of the past.
 But if the problem persists, you can be fairly certain that the window casing on the exterior is no longer holding up.
 You should consider getting new windows if, after pursuing the aforementioned tips, you find that the water is getting in through your windows.

-Damaged or Broken Glass
+2. Watch out for Damaged or Broken Glass

 It makes sense to replace the window if the problem is broken or damaged glass.
 If you have single pane windows, you can potentially repair those at a discount to replacing.
 But remember that single pane windows don’t offer the energy efficiency benefits of multiple pane windows, so it might be a good time to upgrade.
 When you consider the benefits of replacement windows, you may find that it makes more sense to get new windows than to upgrade old ones.

 If the mechanisms on your window are either not working properly or not working at all, you can reach out to the manufacturer to see if you can get replacement parts.
 It is sometimes possible to save some money by simply switching out the faulty mechanisms rather than by replacing the entire windows.
 But if your windows are older, you may have trouble tracking down replacement parts.
 Since you don’t want windows that don’t operate properly, you may decide to upgrade to replacement windows if you can’t fix the mechanism issues with replacement parts.